Daphne Oz

-Daphne Nur Oz (born February 17, 1986) is an American television host, food writer, and chef.
+Daphne Nur Oz (Turkish: Öz; (Note: It is typically spelled with an O, instead of Ö) born February 17, 1986) is an American television host, food writer, and chef.
 She was one of five co-hosts on the ABC daytime talk show The Chew for the show's first six seasons and was a co-host of the syndicated talk/cooking show The Good Dish.

 Early life and education

 Oz was born February 17, 1986, in Philadelphia, Pennsylvania.
 She is the eldest child of television personalities Mehmet Oz and Lisa Oz (née Lemole).
 Her paternal grandparents, Suna (née Atabay) and Mustafa Öz, emigrated from Konya Province, Turkey.
 She has three siblings.

-Daphne was raised in Cliffside Park, New Jersey, where she graduated from Dwight-Englewood School in 2004.
+Oz was raised in Cliffside Park, New Jersey, where she graduated from Dwight-Englewood School in 2004.
 Oz graduated with a degree in Near Eastern Studies from Princeton University in 2008.

-Daphne is a graduate of the Institute for Integrative Nutrition and received a culinary degree from The Natural Gourmet Institute.
+Oz is a graduate of the Institute for Integrative Nutrition and received a culinary degree from The Natural Gourmet Institute.

 Career

 Author

 Oz's first book, a National Bestseller, The Dorm Room Diet: The 10-Step Program for Creating A Healthy Lifestyle Plan That Really Works (Newmarket Press, 2006) details the tips and tricks she used to successfully navigate the unique “Danger Zones” of college life to create a healthy lifestyle and sustainably lose 40lbs.
 It advanced her approach to avoiding the "Freshman 15".
 The book also lends her advice on how to develop healthy habits while in college that may benefit the student through life.
 The book was publicized by multiple media outlets including The New York Times, The Wall Street Journal, People, The Washington Post, Reader's Digest, Teen Vogue, Cosmo Girl! and Seventeen.
 She has made promotional appearances on Good Morning America, Fox & Friends, The Nate Berkus Show, The Tyra Banks Show, NPR Weekend Edition, and her father's program, The Dr. Oz Show.

 In 2007, she published The Dorm Room Diet Planner (Newmarket Press, 2007).
 In 2012, she collaborated with the rest of the cast of The Chew to author The Chew: Food.
 Life.
 Fun.
 Oz also is the author of the New York Times bestselling Relish: An Adventure in Food, Style, and Everyday Fun.
 Relish is part cookbook, part lifestyle guide where Oz shares her approach to curating a life filled with delicious joy and meaningful connection.
 This book offers essential advice for bringing passion and purpose to everyday food, style, and life (relationships, career, and playtime).
 The book contains recipes, tips, relationship and career advice, and the author's personal anecdotes.
 Oz has written articles for Glamour and The Huffington Post.
 In 2012, she wrote five articles for a column called "Food for Thought" for Creators Syndicate.

-In 2016, Daphne published a book called The Happy Cook: 125 Recipes for Eating Every Day Like It's the Weekend.
-The New York Times book review said: “the recipes are terrific — well designed and stress-free…and everything comes out as beautifully as she promises.”
+In 2016, Oz published a book called The Happy Cook: 125 Recipes for Eating Every Day Like It's the Weekend.
+The New York Times book review said: "the recipes are terrific — well designed and stress-free…and everything comes out as beautifully as she promises."